-“Delusional Fed Could Trigger 40% Emerging Market Equity Correction”
+“Fed Could Trigger 40% Equity Correction”

-At worst, they are self serving.
+At worst, they may be self serving.

 “While in front of the camera, be sure to use the opportunity to talk up positions that you just bought to get the herd interested in buying them.”

-Related to this, consider the following true stories:
+Consider the following true stories:

-The “Honest” Global Chief Investment Officer
+The Honest Global Chief Investment Officer

-Once, I was having dinner with a Global Chief Investment Officer.
-I was asking him why his monthly commentary and the first few sections of his team’s glossy monthly wealth management publication were becoming more and more short-term trade (consider the advantages of shorting currencies, etc.) and active manager oriented, especially based on the fact that he spoke to me often about how he had most of his personal money was in index funds.
+Once while having a private dinner with a Global Chief Investment Officer, I asked why the first few sections of his team’s glossy monthly advice and commentary publication were becoming more and more short-term trade and active manager oriented, especially based on the fact he had previously told me most of his personal money was in index funds.

 “Keep in mind that I get paid to publish ideas that we can sell for a profit.
 If I don’t, the brokers and management complain.
 I then could lose my job.”

-The “Honest” CEO and Global Head of Alternative Asset Management
+The Honest Global Head of Asset Management